How to Use a Menstrual Cup with a Tilted Uterus: Riding the Tilt-a-Whirl

 - Unexplained pelvic pain during penetrative sex, especially while on top

-But those are pretty common anyway!
 Previously it was thought that your fertility might be impacted by having a tilted uterus.
 According to the Mayo Clinic, that doesn’t appear true.
 Though if the tilt in your uterus is caused by scars (usually from endometriosis or another infection) can pose challenges for fertilization.
-In that case, it’s best to talk to a fertility specialist!
+In that case, it’s best to talk to a fertility specialist early.